swiftlettech/smart-sweeper/README.md

 User files
 ---------------
-The database (smart-sweeper.json) and the log files are saved in the following folders:
+The database (smart-sweeper.json), the app config file (smart-sweeper-config.json) and the log files are saved in the following folders:

 * **Windows**: %APPDATA%/SmartSweeper
 * **Linux**: $XDG_CONFIG_HOME/smart-sweeper or ~/.config/SmartSweeper